meihuisu/CFM/README.md

 ## Software requirements

-This is the software stack at the backend server node when postgres and postgis are being built from source:
+Software stack at the backend server node when postgres and postgis are being built from source:

       git